-This paper describes a method, which we used to evaluate the expected as well as the actual quality of a huge software system that was developed in the years of 2003-2004 to support Common Agriculture Policy of European Union in Poland (IACS - Integrated Administration and Control System).
+This paper describes a method, which we used to evaluate the expected as well as the actual quality of a huge software system that was developed in the years of 2003-2004 to support Common Agriculture Policy of European Union in Poland (IACS -

+Integrated Administration and Control System).
 Both of the two approaches, mentioned above, appeared to be too abstract for a direct application.
 Moreover, the quality of a software product cannot be evaluated unless the development of this particular product has been finished, and high quality of a software process does not necessarily guarantee high quality of the product.
-Therefore we were pushed to develop an original method.
-A general framework of this method has been described in [3].
+Therefore we were pushed to look for a more practical approach.